theClubhouse-Augusta/project-euler/README.md

 **Note**: If you are an **active** member of [theClubhouse-Augusta](https://theclubhou.se) and need to be added to the GH Organization, ask to be added in the Discord server at [#programming](https://discord.com/channels/1088482651742146750/1090640789287219241).

+## Contributions other than Euler problems
+This repository is meant to be focused on Euler problem solving and a wide range of programming languages.
+Other contributions will only be considered once there are tests in place to ensure persisting functionality for all existing features.
+If you are interested in assisting with that, reach out to [Repo Initiator](https://github.com/asterihoku) to discuss. *AFTER tests are in place:*

+If you have a different idea for a new feature or contribution, you can either:
+1. Create a separate branch for only this work
+2. Submit a PR to the main repository with:
+   * Details about your contribution
+   * Proof of tests passing

 ## Administrative
 If you ever need to "resync" our local list of problems with Project Euler,